Free Word Centre relaunches in Farringdon

 How Might We Live Now? questions the role that writers might play in creating a more sustainable future for the planet, by imagining solutions to environmental issues.
 A key project is Weather Stations – a global initiative that will see five cultural institutions setting up “weather stations” where writers, scientists and philosophers will work together to create space for discussion on the topic of climate change.

 The third enquiry, Unheard Voices, explores how words can help to sustain democratic societies by giving a platform to “silenced voices”.
 A recent project was the Reframe exhibition, a series of commissioned works by young artists from Algeria, Turkey and the UK, which explore differing attitudes towards Europe.
 At the re-launch it was also announced that Warsan Shire, Young Poet Laureate for London, will be starting a residency at the Centre.

 An important and inspiring charity, Free Word has a programme of exciting upcoming events that is highly recommended to anyone interested in international literature and freedom of speech.

 Photos: Erol Birsen

-For further information about Free Word visit here.
+For further information about Free Word visit the charity’s website here.